pado-labs/pado-network/padonode/README.md

 ### LHE Key

-LHE key is used for data sharing, use the following command to generate it.
+The LHE key is used for data sharing, use the following command to generate it.

 ```sh
 npm run generate-lhe-key [--output  <FILEPATH>]